-How will I receive my student bill?
+- How will I receive my student bill?

-What is an e-Check?
+- What is an eCheck?

-Where should I send my private scholarship check?
+- Where should I send my private scholarship check?

-If you have received a scholarship from a private organization, please instruct them to send the scholarship check to our office.
-Please ask that they include your XID number and mail to the following address:
+These awards are also referred to as “Outside Scholarships” which are funded by various individuals, organizations, and companies.
+If you have received a check from a non-Clemson, donor-selected, or private scholarship please instruct them to send the scholarship check to our office.
+Please ask that they include your name, CU ID number, and mail to the following address:Clemson University

 Student Financial Services

 Please note that we will not post a private scholarship to your student bill until the check is received by our office.

 - How can I print my statement on letterhead?